weaviate/weaviate/gsi/README.md

 The Weaviate Gemini Plugin communicates with GSI's Fast Vector Search (FVS) REST web service.

-We benchmarked an FVS system with 4 Gemini APU hardware acceleration boards.
+We benchmarked a system with 4 Gemini APU hardware acceleration boards.
 Please see this [README](fvs/README.md) for those detailed results.
-We've provided code and instructions so you can reproduce these results on your system.
+In that directory, you will find code and instructions so that you can reproduce these results on your system.

 ## Gemini Plugin vs Weaviate's Native HNSW